What is your request? Quickly find the information you are looking for. ↓

 §

-I guess, I will have to go every year to immigration and get my permit renewed.
+I guess I will have to go to immigration every year to get my permit renewed.
 How long do I get from the beginning?

-You will get up to two years from start.
+You will get up to two years from the start.
 After this period, you will have to show the authorities that you are making money.
-The practical reason for this is that the authorities want to test your numbers at least once before granting you permanent residency.
+The practical reason is that the authorities want to verify your numbers at least once before granting you permanent residency.

 §

 I'm worried about my son.
-He just graduated and got his masters.
-Since he has no experience in business whatsoever, does this mean, he will have no chance at all?
+He just graduated and got his Masters.
+Since he has no business experience whatsoever, does that mean he will have no chance at all?

 Relax.
 If a graduate has no experience, they will not instantly kick him out.
-He will get his chance when he has clients lined-up waiting so he can “finally” serve them.
-Everybody knows and understands that graduates as well as start-ups generally lack a long-standing business record.
+He will get his chance when he has clients lined up and waiting, so he can “finally” serve them. 😉 Everybody knows and understands that graduates, as well as start-ups, generally lack a long-standing business record.

 §